tgm-team/tgm/docs/tutorials/time_delta_tutorial.md

 A `TimeDeltaDG` defines the **temporal granularity** of a dynamic graph.
 It specifies the “unit of time” at which events (edges or nodes) are recorded.
 Think of it as the resolution of your graph’s timeline.

-See :class:`tgm.timedelta.TimeDeltaDG` for full reference.
+See `tgm.timedelta.TimeDeltaDG` for full reference.

 ### Construction